joelbarton-io/JS225/studyGuide/iife.md

 An **Immediately Invoked Function Expression (IIFE)** is a crucial concept in JavaScript, especially in the context of managing scopes and preventing variable pollution in global namespace.

-## Definition

-An **IIFE** is a function that is both defined and invoked simultaneously.
+> An **IIFE** is a function that is both defined and invoked simultaneously.

-## Importance of Grouping Operator
+## Importance of the Grouping Operator `()`

 - The enclosing parentheses (e.g `( our_fn_expression )`) around the function act as a **grouping operator**.
 This operator's primary role is to control the evaluation of an expression.
-- These enclosing parentheses ensure the function definition is parsed as an expression.
+- These enclosing parentheses ensure the function is parsed as an expression instead of a declaration.
 In essence, being parsed as an expression means something has a return value.
-For IIFEs, that return value is the function object itself.
+For IIFEs, that return value is the function object itself

 ## Syntax Flexibility